johnscode/go-gofr-template/README.md

 copy configs/.sample.local.env to configs/.env, then change settings as appropriate for your local setup

+Depending on the data your microservice will operate on, you will probably want to change the database table and seed values that are included in this template.

+If your service will not be a user service, change models/users.go to be whatever model is appropriate for your service.
+Then be sure to change the files migrations/ to reflect this.

 open migrations/20240720174600_create_user_table_and_seeds.go.
 Scroll down to SeedUsers() and change the seed users to have the values you want.
 ```shell